thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

 </div>

 #### <font color="darkorange"><b>Digital Literacy</b></font><a name="digital"></a>
 <font size="4">With rapid advances in Artificial Intelligence, work will shift from being labour-centric to innovation-driven.
-<br>Equip yourself to produce higher-value work requiring judgment, creativity and an interpersonal touch that cannot be easily replaced by machines.
-<br>Learn about applications of trending areas such as:
+Equip yourself to produce higher-value work requiring judgment, creativity and an interpersonal touch that cannot be easily replaced by machines.
+Learn about applications of trending areas such as:
 <br>• Computational thinking
 <br>• Use data analytics and data visualisation
 <br>• Robotic Process Automation (RPA)